 The Cultural Norms Broken by Jael

-Christians often want their heroes to be virtuous, pious, righteous in every way.
+Christians often want their heroes to be virtuous, pious, and righteous in every way.
 They want him or her to be like Steve Rogers (Captain America for those not familiar with the Marvel cinematic universe).
 There certainly are a few examples such as Joseph and Daniel who fit that mold, but more often than not, the people God chooses and the things they do wouldn’t pass the religious barometer of today.
 And Jael, especially, wouldn’t be exalted as a woman to be admired among mainstream Christian women.

 Why?
 She broke several cultural protocols that would have been looked down upon by people of her time (and even some today).
 This is why some commentators treat Jael harshly in their analysis of her actions.
 So let’s look at what Jael did “wrong,” before we explore her achievement.